 Do I need a tooth extraction?

-There are several reasons why you could need a tooth extraction.
 The most common cause of tooth extractions is severe tooth decay and cavities.
-However, many patients also undergo extractions for impacted teeth – particularly wisdom teeth.
-Other causes for extraction include advanced periodontal disease, cracked teeth, and teeth that are severely malformed.
-Although many circumstances that require extraction are unavoidable, some could be prevented with regular visits to the dentist for exams and cleanings.
-However, only your dentist can tell you if you need a tooth extraction.
-To determine if an extraction is needed, schedule an appointment with our office today.
+However, other causes for extraction exist, including impacted wisdom teeth, advanced periodontal disease, or cracked teeth.
+Only your dentist can tell you if you need a tooth extraction; to determine if an extraction is needed, schedule an appointment with our office today.

 What should I expect during my tooth extraction appointment?

-If you and your dentist decide to extract one or more teeth, you will be scheduled to return for oral surgery at a later date.
-You will be given a local anesthetic to prevent pain during the procedure, and you may be prescribed medications to help manage pain in the hours following your extraction.
-Depending on the nature of your extraction and other factors, such as whether your teeth are impacted, you may also be sedated or given general anesthesia during your procedure.
+You and your dentist will discuss exactly what to expect at your consultation appointment, including a thoroughly medical history review and any pre-operative instructions.
+You will be given a local anesthetic to prevent pain during the procedure, and you may be prescribed medications to help manage pain in the hours following your extraction

 What type of post-treatment care will I need to follow?